Existing User

 Heba HamdySenior Lead Counsel, KSA, North Africa & Levant, and EMEA Cybersecurity Legal Lead

-Crafting a career driven by her passion for innovation, Heba Hamdy is a dynamic legal professional in technology and cybersecurity.
+Crafting a career driven by her passion for innovation, Heba Hamdy is a dynamic legal professional in the technology and cybersecurity fields.
 With a solid educational foundation and a wealth of professional achievements, she brings a unique blend of legal expertise and forward-thinking mindset to her work.
-Her dedication to excellence and outstanding reputation have earned her recognition, including being listed in the prestigious Legal 500 GC Powerlist in 2019 and receiving the In-House Community Counsel of the Year award in 2016.
+Her dedication to excellence and outstanding reputation have earned her recognitions, including being listed in the prestigious Legal 500 GC Powerlist and receiving the In-House Community Counsel of the Year award.

-Equipped with her dual qualifications as a solicitor of England and Wales and an attorney in Egypt, along with her LL.M. from Indiana University Robert H. McKinney School of Law and LL.B. from Alexandria University, Heba brings a unique perspective that combines a deep understanding of the complexities of common law and civil law systems.
-Her commitment to staying at the forefront of her profession is showcased through her continuous learning in diverse fields such as corporate finance, arbitration and project management, strengthening her multidisciplinary approach.
-Her expertise also extends to crucial areas such as data protection, privacy and cybersecurity, backed by certifications such as CIPP/E as well as Cisco Security White Belt and Data Literacy Green Belt.
+Equipped with her dual qualifications as a solicitor of England and Wales and an attorney in Egypt, along with her LL.M. from Indiana University and LL.B. from Alexandria University, Heba brings a unique perspective that combines a deep understanding of the complexities of common law and civil law systems.
+Her commitment to staying at the forefront of her profession is showcased through her continuous learning in diverse fields strengthening her multidisciplinary approach.
+Her expertise also extends to crucial areas such as privacy and cybersecurity, backed by certifications such as CIPP/E, Cisco Security White Belt and Data Green Belt.

 Throughout her professional journey, Heba has achieved remarkable milestones.
-Currently serving as Lead Counsel for KSA, North Africa and Levant, as well as Legal Cybersecurity Lead for Europe, Middle East and Africa at Cisco, she navigates complex legal landscape, ensuring compliance and providing strategic counsel.
-Prior to her current roles, Heba worked with Global Strategy and served as Principal Counsel for Egypt, KSA, Levant and Turkey.
+Currently serving as Cisco’s Legal Leader for KSA, North Africa and Levant, as well as Legal Cybersecurity Lead for Europe, Middle East and Africa at, she navigates complex legal landscape, ensuring compliance and providing strategic counsel.
+Prior to her current roles, Heba worked with Cisco’s Global Strategy Team and served as Principal Counsel for Egypt, KSA, Levant and Turkey.
 Before joining Cisco, Heba gained valuable experience as a Corporate Counsel at Lenovo and Olive Group Capital.
 Her early career also saw her in private practice with Crowell & Moring LLP in Egypt, further honing her legal skills and expertise.

 The diversity of her backgrounds and experience from different continents and legal cultures is a key component of her strengths that equips her to deliver a broader perspective for practical problem-solving.
 Perspectives which ultimately make for more rounded thinking, deeper understanding and better solutions.
 Heba takes pride in her ability to understand her clients' business requirements and provide top-quality, pragmatic, and fit-for-purpose legal services.